ddev/ddev/docs/content/users/install/docker-installation.md

     ## Windows

-    On Windows, you can install Docker Desktop, which works with both traditional Windows and WSL2, or if you're working inside WSL2 (recommended) you can just install docker engine (docker-ce) inside WSL2.
+    On Windows, you can install Docker Desktop, which works with both traditional Windows and WSL2, or if you're working inside WSL2 (recommended) you can just install Docker Engine (docker-ce) inside WSL2.

     ### Docker Desktop for Windows